 14. Safeguarding children is the concern of the whole school.
 All staff should be alert to signs of abuse and know to whom they should report any concerns or suspicions.
 As a professional/person in a position of trust working with children, you have a clear duty to report any concerns you have for a child.
 Failure to do so may result in further distress and suffering for the child but may also result in a disciplinary for the staff member concerned.
 If a child reports concern about a professional/person in a position of trust, you must remain objective, listen and then report the facts immediately to the Headteacher/Setting Leader (CLYWCH recommendation).
-It is not your role to judge the child, the professional/person in a position of trust or the quality and validity of the information.
-You have a duty to report such information in a factual and timely manner.
+It is not your role to judge the child, the professional/person in a factual and timely manner.
 Support is available for staff that are left feeling in anyway distressed after a child protection incident or disclosure.